mongator/documentation/mandango/working-with-objects.rst

     $article = $mandango->create('Model\Article');

-Mandango uses setters and getters to modify and access to the document's data.
+Mongator uses setters and getters to modify and access to the document's data.

 Initializing
 ------------